trueos/trueos-docs/trueos-handbook/support.rst

 The documentation source files have been integrated into the Weblate translation system so that the TrueOS® documentation can be translated using a web browser.
-The process is similar to :ref:`Interface Translation` except that you must first select "PC-BSD Handbook" from the "Projects" drop-down menu shown in
-:numref:`Figure %s: Select a Project <translate4>`.
+The process is similar to :ref:`Interface Translation` except that you must first select "trueos-guide" from the "Projects" drop-down menu shown in :numref:`Figure %s: Select a Project <translate4>`.

 When translating the documentation, be aware of the following:

-* At this time, some formatting tags are still displayed in raw text, as seen in the examples in :numref:`Figure %s: Do Not Remove Formatting Characters <translate7>` and :numref:`Figure %s: Another Formatting Characters Example <translate7>`.
+* At this time, some formatting tags are still displayed in raw text, as seen in the examples in
+  :numref:`Figure %s: Do Not Remove Formatting Characters <translate7>` and
+  :numref:`Figure %s: Another Formatting Characters Example <translate8>`.
-  **It is IMPORTANT that you do not accidentally remove the formatting as this can break the documentation build for that language.** In the first example, it is OK to translate the phrase "Using the Text Installer" but care must be taken to not accidental remove any of the surrounding colons and backticks, or to change the text of the "ref" tag.
-In the second example, the asterisks are used to bold the word "install".
-It is OK to translate "install", but do not remove the asterisks.
+  **It is IMPORTANT that you do not accidentally remove the formatting as this can break the documentation build for that language.**
+  In the first example, it is fine to translate the phrase "Using the Text Installer" but care must be taken to not accidental remove any of the surrounding colons and backticks, or to change the text of the *ref* tag.
+In the second example, the asterisks are used to bold the words "bare minimum".
+It is fine to translate "bare minimum", but do not remove the asterisks.

 .. _translate7: